Types of Sexual Violence

 Men Are Also Victims of Sexual Violence

-While women experience the highest level of sexual violence, boys and men can be victims as well.
+While women experience the highest level of sexual violence, boys and men experience sexual violence as well.
 Studies have found that nearly 1 in 13 boys experience sexual abuse at some point in childhood.
 In the United States, almost one in 71 men have experienced rape or attempted rape.

 Child Sexual Abuse

 Child sexual abuse in school is a significant yet preventable adverse childhood experience and public health problem.
 It refers to the involvement of a child in sexual activity that violates the laws.

 In many states, children under the age of 18 are not able to legally give consent to sexual activity.
 They are considered to not have the ability to give informed consent and are not developmentally prepared for sexual activity.

 Examples of child sexual abuse include:

 - Touching a child’s genitals for sexual pleasure